MEMBERSHIP

 You will need flood insurance if you live in a designated flood zone.
 But flooding can also occur in inland areas and away from major rivers.
 Consider buying a flood insurance policy if your house could be flooded by melting snow, an overflowing creek or pond, or water running down a steep hill.

-Flood insurance is available for renters as well as homeowners, but a special policy is required as flood insurance—like earthquake insurance—is not part of standard homeowners coverage.
-Flood policies are provided by the federal government and some private insurers.
+Flood insurance is available for renters and homeowners, but, like earthquake insurance, it is not part of standard homeowners coverage.
+Flood policies are provided separately by the federal government and dozens of private insurers.

-If you think you need flood insurance, don’t wait for a flood season warning on the evening news to buy a policy—there is a 30-day waiting period before the coverage takes effect.
+If you think you need flood insurance, don’t wait for a flood season warning on the evening news to buy a policy.
+There is a 30-day waiting period before the coverage takes effect for National Flood Insurance Program policies.

 The federal government provides flood insurance through the National Flood Insurance Program (NFIP), run by the Federal Emergency Management Agency (FEMA).
-While they are underwritten by the government, NFIP policies are generally sold through private insurance agents.
+While the government underwrites NFIP policies, this coverage is generally sold through private insurance agents.
 In some areas, primary flood insurance may be available through private insurers.

-The National Flood Insurance Program provides coverage for up to $250,000 for the structure of the home and $100,000 for personal possessions.
+The National Flood Insurance Program provides coverage for up to $250,000 for the home structure and $100,000 for personal possessions.

 There are two types of private market flood insurance: